Not long before I started a grueling two months of chemotherapy, I was given a long list of potential side effects that

 5. Change to diet

 It’s well known that chemotherapy can affect your appetite.
 Dexamethasone can also affect appetite, and in my case, I had unusually intense cravings for carbohydrates.

 I’m sure my partner at the time must have wondered if I would ever stop asking for spaghetti for dinner!

 6. Generally feeling bad

 As anyone who goes through chemotherapy will know, you tend to feel unwell and just not quite yourself a lot of the time.

 I believe this contributed to the sleep problems, as I would often wake up feeling pretty dreadful.
 I’d then find it difficult to distract myself from the sensation of discomfort I felt in my own skin.

 Coping with the insomnia

 Even when the dose of dexamethasone was reduced, I still had sleep problems and just tried to cope as best I could.

 I tried to stay calm, and remind myself not to stress out when I had difficulty sleeping.
 I did simple breathing exercises to take my mind off any discomfort and help me relax.

-I tried to eat healthy food, avoid stimulants and heavy food in the evening.
+I made a concerted effort to eat healthy food, avoid stimulants and heavy food in the evening.
 And I went out every day for some fresh air and daylight, even if it was just for a short walk in the park.

 Essentially, I just tried to manage my insomnia the same way I would do if I wasn’t having chemotherapy.